 There is one train platform in Yuma.
 It is not a proper train station but a platform for transit trains.
 Amtrak operates in Yuma but there are not a lot of routes and connections available to travel.
 There are 3 weekly trains travel from sunset limited to Texas eagle.

 You can find many good medical centers in Yuma.
 Both private and public hospitals are available.
 You can find a 24/7 emergency in both.
 You can also find independent clinics available for various medical services.
 Emergency cases are handled well, you can find some of the best healthcare centers below:

-- Weather: The winter weather in Yuma (Arizona) will normally be warm during the day and can be cold during the night.
+Weather: The fall, winter, and spring weather in Yuma (Arizona) will normally be warm during the day and can be cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.